MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Particles

 #### A.B.C.
+The definite articles (?) and (?)

+\[these articles are used for both strong and weak definites, but not with nouns that are modified by a determiner or possessed(?)\]

+The article (?) is identical to (?) in every way, except the former is used for plural referents.

+#### A.B.C.
 The additive plural particle (?)

-The particle (?) is used to make animate nouns plural, and its use is mandatory when plural reference is intended for them.
+The particle (?) is used to pluralize animate nouns that are not modified by any determiners.
+Its use is mandatory when plural reference is intended for them.

+    ??????? ???
+    ???????              ???
+    PFV:P3SG:pierce:A3SG bee
+    'A bee stung him'

+    ??????? ??? ???
+    ???????              ??? ???
+    PFV:P3SG:pierce:A3SG PL  bee
+    'Bees stung him'

+    ??? ????? ??? ?????
-    ???  ?????           ???
+    ??? ?????       ??? ?????
-    INCH PFV:P3SG:escape bear
-    'The bear is escaping!'
+    PL  sister:A1SG and husband:A1SG
+    'my sisters and my husband'

+    (???) ??? ??? ???
+    (???)    ??? ???   ???
+    (DEF.PL) bug three CLF
+    '(the) three bugs'

+    * ??? ??? ??? ???
-    ???  ?????           ??? ???
+      ??? ??? ???   ???
-    INCH PFV:P3PL:escape PL  bear
-    'The bears are escaping!'
+      PL  bug three CLF
+      Intended: 'three bugs'

 While (?) is obligatory for animate nouns, it is not permitted for inanimate nouns.

     ??????? ??? ??? ??? ???
-    PFV:P1PL.EX:make:AP with bowl LOC market
-    'We made the bowl(s) at the market'
+    ???????               ???  ???    ???  ???
+    PFV:P3SG:make:A1PL.EX bowl LOC(?) room that
+    'We made a bowl in that room'

     * ??????? ??? ??? ??? ??? ???
-      PFV:P1PL.EX:make:AP with PL  bowl LOC market
-      Intended: 'We made the bowls at the market'

-_\[it's not currently decided whether the oblique preposition in this construction would be instrumental or ablative.\]_ (?)
-Singular/plural ambiguity may be resolved by quantifying the noun with a numeral or a word such as (?), 'many', but in most cases, it is avoided by some combination of context and verb agreement.

-    ∅  -???- ?????        ???  ??? ???
-    PFV-P3SG-make:A1PL.EX bowl LOC market
-    'We made the bowl at the market'

-    ∅  -???- ?????        ???  ??? ???
+      ???????               ??? ???  ???    ???  ???
-    PFV-P3PL-make:A1PL.EX bowl LOC market
+      PFV:P3PL:make:A1PL.EX PL  bowl LOC(?) room that
-    'We made the bowls at the market'
+      Intended: 'We made bowls in that room'

+    ?????
+    ?????
+    machete:A3PL
+    'their machete(s)'

+    * ??? ?????
+      ??? ?????
+      PL  machete:A3PL
+      Intended: 'their machetes'

 #### A.B.C.
 The associative plural particle (?)

 The particle (?) is used to refer to form an associative plural construction, which refers to a heterogenous set consisting of an individual and their associates.
 Basically anyone can be associated with the referential individual in the group, including family, friends, and people who are of only casual or transient acquaintance.
-This is most commonly used with proper names and kinship terms, and like the additive plural, it is restricted to animate nouns.
+This is most commonly used with proper names and kinship terms, and like the additive plural particle, it is restricted to animate nouns.

     ????? ??? ?????
+    ?????           ??? ?????
     PFV:P3PL:arrive ASC wife:A1SG
     'My wife and her family/friends/associates arrived', or more simply, 'My wife and others arrived'

-This particle is also transparently related to the plural forms of the personal pronouns.
+\[possibly, the definite article used in conjunction with a surname specifically indicates a family(?)\]

 #### A.B.C.
 The polar question particle (?)

 The particle (?) is used to form polar questions.

+    ??? ????? ??? ???¿
     ??? ?????        ???    ???
     Q   P3PL:COP.HUM LOC(?) here
     'Are they here?'

-    ???   ???,  ?????           ???    ?????        ?????????           ??? ?????           ??? ?????
+    ??? ??? ???, ????? ??? ????? ????????? ??? ????? ??? ?????
+    ???   ???    ???   ?????           ???    ?????        ?????????           ??? ?????           ??? ?????
-    after storm PFV:P3SG:return LOC(?) village:A3SG SBJV:P3SG:know:A3SG Q   P3PL:be.safe(?)
+    after DEF.SG storm PFV:P3SG:return LOC(?) village:A3SG SBJV:P3SG:know:A3SG Q   P3PL:be.safe(?)
 PL  family.member:A3SG
     'After the storm, she returned to her village to see if her relatives were safe'

 ## <a name="numerals_classifiers"></a>A. Numerals and classifiers